rcemper/PR_ISC-operationaldashboard/README.md

 Detailed description can be found on InterSystems Developer Community ([click here](https://community.intersystems.com/post/developing-operational-analytics-dashboards)).
 ## Docker
 The container has namespace REPORTS + its DB's as suggested
-Analyitics and Interoperability are enabled
+Analytics and Interoperability are enabled
 ### Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 ### Installation